rmpt/citizen-card-reader/README.md

 This new version does **not** require any of these apps.
 This is an HTTP server bundled with all required dependencies, so you just need to run this app and request data through the API.

+## Requirements

+- Java (min 1.8)

+## How to run the app

+Download the latest release or build your own jar and run it as a java app:

+`java -jar citizer-card-reader-api.jar`

+An installation wizard is out of the scope of this project.
+If you want to run this jar as a service, you can, and maybe it's the most common use-case, but you will have to build it yourself.
+It's pretty simple but varies from OS to OS, there's a lot of information about it online.

 ## How to get data

 The API spec can be found [here](https://rmpt.dev/spec?api=ccard).